Why I Write Older Characters

 Why Are Older Characters Great?

 Older characters have so many layers of life built into them.
 Writing their stories allows me to explore everything that come with a life well-lived (or not so well lived, for that matter).
-These characters are already established in their lives in a lot of ways that younger ones aren’t.
-This makes for strongly formed personalities who are often stuck in their ways or really committed to their patterns, which is an interesting dynamic to explore—especially when they’re faced with challenges that force them into new territory.
+These characters are already established in their lives in a lot of ways that younger ones aren’t, which makes for strongly formed personalities who are often stuck in their ways or really committed to their patterns.
+This can be a super interesting dynamic to explore—especially when they’re faced with challenges that force them into new territory.
 It also creates great tension when they’re forced to re-evaluate everything and upset their well-established lives.

-Aging is a universal experience that transcends cultural and societal boundaries.
-Writing older characters allows me to navigate the shared aspects of the human condition—themes of mortality, health, legacy, and the quest for meaning that resonate across generations.
+There's also a certain realism that older characters bring to the table.
+Their stories embody the genuine struggles, joys, and reflections that accompany the different seasons of life.
+There’s often a much deeper well to pull from when the characters have been through a lot over time.
+And since aging is a universal experience that transcends cultural and societal boundaries, writing older characters allows me to talk aboutthe shared aspects of the human condition—themes of mortality, health, legacy, and the quest for meaning that resonate across generations.
 I like to explore how those factors affect decision making and relationships within these stories.
 It’s so juicy!

-I think it’s so important to embrace diversity in perspectives, and each character brings a unique viewpoint shaped by their generational context, cultural background, and personal history.
+In general, it’s important to me that my work always embraces diversity in perspectives, and that each character brings a unique viewpoint shaped by their own context, cultural background, and personal history.
 Having characters from older generations can bring different insights than what we’d get from a younger character.
 Imagine the wisdom we could glean from those in their 30’s, 50’s, 70’s, and beyond!

-Older characters become bridges that connect generations.
-Through their interactions with younger characters or through flashback narratives, the stories create a picture of intergenerational connections, illustrating the continuity of life's journey.
-It hasn’t been intentional, but all of my stories so far deal with inter-generational dynamics, and I think it’s because I see these connections as so valuable to society as a whole.
+Through a more zoomed out lens, I like to think of my older characters as bridges that connect the various generations represented in my stories.
+Through their interactions with younger characters or through flashback narratives, we can really see those intergenerational connections, illustrating the continuity of life's journey.
+It hasn’t been intentional, but all of my stories so far deal with intergenerational dynamics, and I think it’s because I see these connections as so valuable to society as a whole.
 The more we can all learn from each other’s experiences, young and old, the better.

-The aging process embodies the beauty of impermanence.
-Writing older characters is a way of portraying this beauty—the acceptance of change, the embracing of imperfections, and the recognition that life's fleeting moments hold a unique kind of grace.
+Writing older characters is a way of portraying and exploring existence itself, and the impermanent nature of everything around us (including ourselves).
+It’s the acceptance of change, the embracing of imperfections, and the recognition that life's fleeting moments that really fascinate me.
 Perhaps I’m romanticizing it a bit—I can admit that—but I truly do believe there’s something beautiful about the fact we’re only here for a certain amount of time, and when we see that in black and white on paper, it’s bittersweet.
 Bittersweet, and ultimately a beautiful reminder for us to all savor this life.
+Ever since my most recent NDE (near death experience) in 2020, I’ve been very drawn to existential questions and topics.
+Thankfully, writing has allowed me to explore it and parse through the profound realizations I’ve come to as a result.

-Older characters often grapple with questions of legacy and the impact they will leave on the world.
+Applying that to my writing, I’ve found that older characters often grapple with questions of legacy and the impact they will leave on the world, too, just as many of us facing the realities of mortality often do.
 Writing their stories allows me to explore the ripple effects of their actions and the imprint they make on others.
 Most of us do start to think about these things as we get older, and most of us will wonder what we’ll leave behind when we’re gone, so it’s a universal theme, for sure.

+I also think it’s important to note that it’s not all about death and dying, either!
 Life doesn't stop being vibrant in the later years.
-Writing older characters is a celebration of the joys that can be found in this stage of life—whether it's newfound freedom, rediscovered passions, or the deepening of connections that come with the passage of time.
+So writing older characters can also be a celebration of the joys that are found in this stage of life—whether it's newfound freedom, rediscovered passions, or the deepening of connections that come with the passage of time.
+Those are all so important to see, too.

 I love exploring the human experience in its middle and later chapters.
 If my stories can show a wide range of what it means to be alive, through any and all stages of life, then I’m a happy writer.